 If you are more interested in culture and the arts, the Half Moon in Putney is a great music venue and the Putney Arts Theatre is home to the Putney Theatre Company and youth theatre group.
 There is also an array of sports grounds and facilities, playing fields and golf courses are in abundance to keep the whole family entertained.

 For something a bit more relaxing, Putney is home to the Fulham Palace Museum and London’s Wetland Centre, a great place for wildlife enthusiasts and located just minutes away in Barnes.

-State Primary and Junior Schools in Putney include Brandlehow School, Greenmead Primary School, St Mary’s C of E School, and Granard Primary School, The Roche School and Ofsted Outstanding Nursery, Keswick House Nursery.
+State Primary and Junior Schools in Putney include Brandlehow School, Greenmead Primary School, St Mary’s C of E School, Granard Primary School, The Roche School and Ofsted Outstanding Nursery, Keswick House Nursery.

 State Secondary Schools in Putney include Putney High School, Our Lady of the Victories and Ark Putney Academy.

 Private Schools in Putney include Lion House and Falcons School.